 - A minimum of 4 CE credits earned through online training.
 These credits must be earned after initial Certification has been awarded.

-- Submit a standard re-certification application form and application fee of $50.00, along with a 2,000 word paper that discusses your use of evidence-based policies, programs, and practices, and how your work and your agency or organization have benefited from you becoming a CEBP.
+- Submit a standard re-certification application form and application fee of $200.00, along with a 2,000 word paper that discusses your use of evidence-based policies, programs, and practices, and how your work and your agency or organization have benefited from you becoming a CEBP.
 Fees paid and work you have done and are doing confers a membership and its related benefits for 2 years.

 Required and Recommended Readings